matrix215/VGG-Kface/README.md

 http://kips.or.kr/bbs/confn/article/3347
 # Dataset
-Our LSVH dataset is available for download at AIhub's Korean facial recognition dataset.
+Our dataset is available for download at AIhub's Korean facial recognition dataset.
 Please understand that examples cannot be referenced as a research dataset.
 I will refer to the link instead. https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=&topMenu=&aihubDataSe=data&dataSetSn=83

 # Requirements